hourliesss/GolangPoker/README.md

 This is my first project in Golang

-You can play multiplayer on a single computer:
+You can play multiplayer on a single computer and you can add bots to play against:

---> go run main.go cards.go game.go player.go
+--> go run main.go cards.go game.go odds.go player.go math_functions.go bot.go

-I am working on an AI player to play against